-In true Jungalow fashion, the space is brimming with exotic colours, textures, and patterns, much of it stemming from The Jungalow’s multiple collections.
+In true Jungalow fashion, the space is brimming with colors, textures, and patterns, much of it stemming from The Jungalow’s multiple collections.
 The rest is a result of Blakeney’s love for thrifting.
-Artwork was sourced at the Long Beach Flea Market, a white-and-brass midcentury lamp was picked up from a thrift shop, and an African mask was unearthed at the Rose Bowl Flea.
+The artwork was sourced at the Long Beach Flea Market, a white-and-brass midcentury lamp was picked up from a thrift shop, and an African mask was unearthed at the Rose Bowl Flea.

 Other vintage finds underwent quite the transformation.
 Blakeney and her team bought a large Mexican hutch on Craigslist and painted it a vibrant emerald green.
 The lucite base of a coffee table was picked up curbside and topped with a Pottery Barn tray.

 The space is constantly evolving, as it’s being used for multiple projects, from shooting stories for The Jungalow blog to designing furniture lines and meeting with partners.
 “The only spaces that remain constant are my desk and the storage area,” says Blakeney.